What that actually means in practice

 That changes the marketing job:

-- Discovery: The company must show up in the places and formats buyers now use to form shortlists.
+- Discovery: The company has to show up in the places and formats buyers now use to build shortlists.

-- Authority: Content needs sharper points of view, not generic educational posts that AI can replace.
+- Authority: Content needs a sharper point of view, not generic educational posts that AI can already produce.

 - Proof: Case evidence, customer language, category explanations, and comparison assets matter more.